Home Sitemap Directory Contact Help

 FEE ASSESSMENT INVOICE

-A printout of the courses for which you have registered listing each specific course, the amount of tuition and fees due for all courses registered and the payment deadline date.
+Printout of the courses for which you have registered that lists each specific course.
+The amount of tuition and fees due for all courses registered and the payment deadline date are also indicated on the printout.

 FINANCIAL CLEARANCE